Scotland Writes Community Wealth Building Into Law—A World First

 Plural ownership grows cooperatives and social enterprises that keep wealth local instead of extracted.

-Democratic land use promotes community ownership generating local wealth while stewarding environments.
+Democratic land use promotes community ownership that generates local wealth and stewards environments.

 Local finance redirects investment to recirculate in communities rather than flow to distant shareholders.